Corporate Governance Guidelines and Policies

 The Whirlpool Board of Directors has established the following Corporate Governance Guidelines for its operation:

 I. BOARD ORGANIZATION AND COMPOSITION

 A. Board Leadership.
-The Board currently sees no reason to separate the office of Chairman and CEO.
+The Board currently sees no reason (except for purposes of CEO transition) to separate the office of Chairman and CEO.
 Depending on future circumstances the Board may or may not reach a different conclusion and if so, appropriate action can be taken.
 However, the Board believes it is appropriate for the independent Directors to elect one independent Director to serve as Presiding Director.
 The Presiding Director will perform the following functions: